Kargil: Geography

-Kargil has an average elevation of 2,676 m (8,780 ft), and is situated along the banks of the Suru River (Indus).

-The town of Kargil is located 205 km from Srinagar, facing the Northern Areas across the LoC.
+Kargil has an average elevation of 2,676 m (8,780 ft), and is situated along the banks of the Suru River.
+The town of Kargil is located 205 km from Srinagar, facing Gilgit-Baltistan across the LoC.
 Like other areas in the Himalayas, Kargil has a temperate climate.
 Summers are hot with cool nights, while winters are long and chilly with temperatures often dropping below −20 °C (−4 °F).

 Demographics

 As per the 2011 census, Kargil had a population of 16,338 individuals, an increase from the population of 10,657 recorded in the 2001 census.
 The population increased almost ten times from the 1961 census when 1,681 persons were recorded.
 The proportion of urban population in the Kargil district concomitantly increased from 3.7% to 11.6%.
 (Note: During the same period, the population of the Kargil district tripled from 45,064 to 140,802.)
 As of 2011, the population consisted of 10,082 males and 6,256 females.
 Majority (70%) of the population belonged to Scheduled Tribes.
 The town had a literacy rate of 83.6%.

+An old man of Kargil in traditional attire.

+Religion

 Islam is the largest religion followed by over 77% of the adherents, followed by Hinduism adhered to by 19.2% of the population.
 Sikhism (2.2%), Buddhism (0.5%) and Christianity (0.4%) are other minor religions.
-English, Hindu, Ladakhi, Purigi, and Urdu are declared official languages in the territory.
+English, Hindi, Ladakhi, Purgi, and Urdu are declared official languages in the territory.
 Other spoken languages include Balti, Shina, Zanskari, and other Dardic languages.